vmware-archive/halite/README.rst

 To deploy with apache modify server_bottle.startServer so it creates the app but does not call bottle.run on it but passes it to MOD_WSGI.
-See http://bottlepy.org/docs/dev/deployment.html for other details.
+See (http://bottlepy.org/docs/dev/deployment.html) for other details in using bottle.py with Apache and Mod_wsgi.

 To do a custom deployment with some other framework like Django etc. would involve replicating the endpoints from server_bottle.